-The management of Visteon has assessed the effectiveness of the company's internal control over financial reporting as of December 31, 2004.
-In making this assessment, Visteon's management used the criteria established in "Internal Control - Integrated Framework" issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+Management of Visteon has assessed the effectiveness of the company's internal control over financial reporting as of December 31, 2004.
+In making this assessment, Visteon's management used the criteria established in "Internal Control - Integrated Framework" issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).

-A material weakness is a control deficiency (within the meaning of PCAOB Auditing Standard No. 2), or combination of control deficiencies, that results in there being more than a remote likelihood that a material misstatement of the annual or interim financial statements will not be prevented or detected.

-Management's assessment identified the following material weaknesses in the company's internal control over financial reporting.
+A material weakness is a control deficiency, or combination of control deficiencies, that results in there being more than a remote likelihood that a material misstatement of the annual or interim financial statements will not be prevented or detected.
+Management's assessment identified the following material weaknesses in the company's internal control over financial reporting as of December 31, 2004.

-• Accounting for Employee Postretirement Health Care Benefits
+(1) Accounting for Employee Postretirement Health Care Benefits

-As of December 31, 2004, the Company did not maintain effective controls over the accounting for amendments to U.S. postretirement health care benefit plans.
+Visteon did not maintain effective controls over the accounting for amendments to U.S. postretirement health care benefit plans.
 Specifically, controls to determine that such amendments were reviewed and all necessary actions were implemented, including communications to affected employees, prior to recognizing the accounting treatment in Visteon's consolidated financial statements, were not effective.
-This control deficiency resulted in an adjustment to our fourth quarter financial results, and resulted in the restatement of Visteon's consolidated financial statements for 2002 and 2003 and for the first, second and third quarters of 2004.
+This control deficiency resulted in an adjustment to our fourth quarter 2004 financial results, and resulted in the restatement of Visteon's consolidated financial statements for 2002 and 2003 and for the first, second and third quarters of 2004.

-The requirement of Statement of Financial Accounting Standards No. 106, "Employers' Accounting for Postretirement Benefits Other Than Pensions" ("SFAS No. 106"), to communicate changes in eligibility requirements to certain employees for postretirement health care benefits prior to reflecting an accounting treatment change was not satisfied.
+The requirement of Statement of Financial Accounting Standards No. 106, "Employers' Accounting for Postretirement Benefits Other Than Pensions" ("SFAS No. 106"), to communicate changes in eligibility requirements to employees for postretirement health care benefits prior to reflecting an accounting treatment change was not satisfied.
 Effective in January 2002, Visteon amended its retiree health care benefits plan for certain of its U.S. employees.
 Effective in January 2004, a Visteon wholly owned subsidiary amended its retiree health care benefits plan for its employees.
 These amendments changed the eligibility requirements for participants in the plan.
 As a result of these amendments, which were not communicated to affected employees, Visteon changed the expense attribution periods, which eliminated cost accruals for younger employees and increased accrual rates for older participating employees.